JustinBeckwith/retry-axios/README.md

     // array with a list of ranges.
 Defaults to:
     // [[100, 199], [429, 429], [500, 599]]
     httpStatusCodesToRetry: [[100, 199], [429, 429], [500, 599]],

+    // If you are using a non static instance of Axios you need
+    // to pass that instance here (const ax = axios.create())
+    instance: ax,

     // You can detect when a retry is happening, and figure out how many
     // retry attempts have been made